surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Smarter Visualization

-Acubi delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.
+BiPlus delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

 #### Beautiful Dashboards